ucsb-cs8/w20/_lab/lab04.md

 * Decode a message from your instructor :-)

-# Step 0:  Partner with another student at the beginning of this lab.

- If you do not have a partner, your TAs can pair you up with another student.
-You will switch back and forth between the roles of Driver and Navigator.
-Again, the TAs can help you synchronize this.

 # Step 1: Log on and bring up a terminal window

 # Step 2: Create a directory in your cs8 directory named lab04.